j4xx3n/Path-Traversal-DB/README.md

 # Domain Path Traversal Data Collector

 This Bash script is designed to gather path traversal data from a list of domains and add it to an SQLite database.
-It is intended to run on Kali Linux and requires the installation of `hakrawler` using the command:
+It is intended to run on Kali Linux and can utilize the SQLite database browser that comes pre-installed with Kali.
+It requires the installation of `hakrawler` using the command:

 `sudo apt install hakrawler`